 Can Motivational Interviewing Be Combined with Other Treatments?

 Motivational interviewing can be used in combination with other methods of treatment to improve outcomes.
-In fact, if you choose an inpatient treatment program at The Bluffs, other treatment methods will always be a part of your schedule.
+In fact, if you choose an inpatient treatment program, other treatment methods will always be a part of your schedule.

-Other treatment methods offered at The Bluffs include recreation, educational activities, peer support activities, and alternative therapies like music therapy.
+Other treatment methods offered at Vertava Health of Ohio include recreation, educational activities, peer support activities, and alternative therapies like music therapy.
 Your treatment plan will be customized to meet your individual needs as a patient.

-If you’re struggling with addiction and are interested in motivational interviewing or our other available behavioral therapies, a program at The Bluffs can help.
+If you’re struggling with addiction and are interested in motivational interviewing or our other available behavioral therapies, a program at Vertava Health of Ohio can help.

 We understand that every patient is different, and we will work closely with you to design the ideal treatment plan that includes motivational interviewing and/or other effective therapies.